ReactiveX

 ReactiveX (Rx, also known as Reactive Extensions) is a software library originally created by Microsoft that allows imperative programming languages to operate on sequences of data regardless of whether the data is synchronous or asynchronous.
 It provides a set of sequence operators that operate on each item in the sequence.
 It is an implementation of reactive programming and provides a blueprint for the tools to be implemented in multiple programming languages.

 Overview

 ReactiveX is an API for asynchronous programming with observable streams.

 Asynchronous programming allows programmers to call functions and then have the functions "callback" when they are done, usually by giving the function the address of another function to execute when it is done.
 Programs designed in this way often avoid the overhead of having many threads constantly starting and stopping.

 Observable streams (i.e. streams that can be observed) in the context of Reactive Extensions are like event emitters that emit three events: next, error, and complete.
 An observable emits next events until it either emits an error event or a complete event.
 However, at that point it will not emit any more events, unless it is subscribed to again.

+The examples below use the RxJS implementation of Reactive Extensions for the JavaScript programming language.